weekendfamily/foodforthepeople/_posts/blog/2016-09-03-Duck-with-red-curi-squash-mash.md

 _Pan-fried duck_

-* duck breasts: 2, about 225g each
+* Duck breasts: 2, about 225g each
 * Black pepper: to taste, if available use pepper with citrus flavor
 * Sea salt: to taste
 * Port wine: 10 mL